 Explosive Threat Analysis and Response:

-In 2020, UNMAS MONUSCO conducted an IED threat assessment and provided analysis on the trends and impact of the explosive threat.
-Given the increase of IED related incidents, UNMAS MONUSCO focuses on the need to strengthen MONUSCO’s preparedness to respond to the IED threat by providing capacity building Explosive Hazard Assessment Training (EHAT) to Troops Contributing Countries (TCC) and FARDC.
+In 2020 and 2022, UNMAS MONUSCO conducted two IED threat assessments and provided analysis on the trends and impact of the explosive threat.
+Given the increase of IED related incidents and as per ISR recommendations on IEDs, UNMAS MONUSCO focuses on the need to strengthen the Mission’s preparedness to respond to IED threats by providing capacity building in explosive hazard assessment training (EHAT) to MONUSCO troops and FARDC.

 Advocacy and Coordination:

-UNMAS acts as the provider of last resort for the Mine Action Area of Responsibility and contributes to the development of the 2022 Humanitarian Needs Overview and Humanitarian Response Plan, fully integrating mine action within the wider response.
+UNMAS acts as the provider of last resort for the mine action AoR and contributed to the development of the 2022 Humanitarian Needs Overview and Humanitarian Response Plan, fully integrating mine action within the wider response.
+On 22 November 2022, UNMAS signed a grant agreement with the Korea International Cooperation Agency (KOICA) for a 24-month project starting on 1 December 2022, to support the Congolese government's efforts to achieve its goal of zero mines on its territory.

 UNMAS is currently funded by MONUSCO Assessed Budget.
-UNMAS was also supported financially in the past by the Central Emergency Relief Fund, the Governments of Japan, Korea, Cyprus, Netherlands, Denmark as well as and the United Nations Association of Sweden.
+The Korea International Cooperation Agency (KOICA) has also recently approved a 2 years project to support the Government of the DRC in achieving its AntiPersonnel Mine Ban Convention (APMBC) article 5 compliance and its goals to being declared mine free.
+In the past, UNMAS was also supported financially in the past by the Central Emergency Relief Fund, the Governments of Japan, Cyprus, Netherlands, Denmark as well as and the United Nations Association of Sweden.
 Additionally, the Government of Switzerland provided in-kind personnel, including explosive ordnance disposal, information management, security and logistics experts, contributing to achieving UNMAS objectives in the DRC.

 Data as of November 2022